 Maybe it means I’m selfish.
 Maybe it means I can’t control my anger.
-Maybe it means I am a indulgent adolescent artist, but I don’t want to be married to my ex-husband so I am not married to my ex-husband.
+Maybe it means I am an indulgent adolescent artist, but I don’t want to be married to my ex-husband, so I am not married to my ex-husband.
 We were great together in many ways, but we also bring out the worst in one another — something that neither of us are committed to overcoming.
 Also: I just don’t want to be married to him.

 Also, also: That is OK.